minio/mc/README.md

-ls       list buckets and objects mb       make a bucket cat      display object contents pipe     stream STDIN to an object share    generate URL for temporary access to an object cp       copy objects
+ls       list buckets and objects mb       make a bucket cat      display object contents head     display first 'n' lines of an object pipe     stream STDIN to an object share    generate URL for temporary access to an object cp       copy objects